Skip to main content

 You might notice a loved one:

-• begins to withdraw
+• begins to withdraw or has fewer words

-• shows signs of confusion or agitation
+• shows confusion or agitation

-• experiences changes in breathing.
+• experiences changes in breathing, like pauses or shallow breaths.

 It's okay